theo-armour/agenda/1-notes.md

 <a href="https://theo-armour.github.io/agenda/code/2025-01-">https://theo-armour.github.io/agenda/code/2025-01-</a>

 +++
-Out and about to Air museum&nbsp;
+Out and about to Air museum&nbsp;Individual film festival

 Granola photo .
 Guests for lunch